Configure Email Settings

-New Ticket Prebody Text - Value displayed before the ticket fields when a new ticket is created (technicians can override this value when manually initiating emails).
+New Ticket Prebody Text - Default Value displayed before the Mail Body Template when a new ticket is created (technicians can override this value when manually initiating emails).

-Update Ticket Prebody Text - Value displayed before the ticket fields when a ticket is updated (technicians can override this value when manually initiating emails).
+Update Ticket Prebody Text - Default Value displayed before the Mail Body Template when a ticket is updated (technicians can override this value when manually initiating emails).

 NOTE: If you are not using this feature you can stop the 'Web Tracks' Windows Service and set its startup mode to manual.
 If you are planning on using this feature the 'Web Tracks' Windows Service must be running.
 Messages from this service are registered in the Windows Event Log under the application 'Web Tracks'.